rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 #### Design goals

-1. Make identity is an optional optimization
+1. Allow identity as an optional optimization

 2. Avoid confusion with C++17 algorithms' initial value

-3. Let users specify a different identity for a given binary operation and the reduction result type
+3. Let users specify a different identity for a given binary operation and a value type

 4. Let users specify an identity even if their binary operation is a lambda